karmaniverous/blog/collections/_entity-manager/03-demo.md

 The `config` object has a lot of moving parts, so it helps to come at the problem from a specific direction.

 The properties of the demo config object defined below are arranged accordingly and explained in the comments.
-Only the Email entity config is commented, since the User config follows the same pattern.
+For the mopart, only the Email entity config is commented, since the User config follows the same pattern.

 Here are some important references from the comments: